antify/authorization-module/README.md

 ### Permission

 There's a global set of permissions.
-An authorization can have multiple permissions for each tenant and provider.
+An authorization can have multiple permissions for each app and tenant.

 ### Role